Donato Cabrera: 2005 to the present

-Cabrera joined San Francisco Opera in the 2005/2006 season as an Associate Conductor preparing the casts and conducting the initial rehearsals of several productions including the world premiere of John Adams's Doctor Atomic and remained there until 2008.
+He made his house debut at Portland Opera in December 2005 conducting The Rape of Lucretia.
+Cabrera joined San Francisco Opera in the 2005/2006 season as an associate conductor preparing the casts and conducting the initial rehearsals of several productions including the world premiere of John Adams's Doctor Atomic and remained there until 2008.
 He made his conducting debut at SFO in May 2006 for the company's Opera in the Gardens concert and went on to conduct performances of Die Fledermaus (October 2006), Don Giovanni (June 2007), Die Zauberflöte (October 2007), and Tannhäuser (October 2007).
 In March 2008, he made his debut with Berkeley Opera conducting a production of L'elisir d'amore.
 The following autumn, he was engaged by the Metropolitan Opera as an assistant and cover conductor for a new production of Doctor Atomic.

 Cabrera's symphonic conducting career continued in parallel with his work as an opera conductor.
-Over the last couple of seasons, Cabrera has made debuts with the National Symphony Orchestra’s KC Jukebox at the Kennedy Center, the Saint Paul Chamber Orchestra, the Louisville Orchestra, Hartford Symphony, New West Symphony, Sinfónica de Oaxaca, and the Orquesta Filarmónica de Boca del Rio.
+Cabrera has made debuts with the London Symphony Orchestra, Houston Symphony, National Symphony Orchestra's KC Jukebox at the Kennedy Center, the Saint Paul Chamber Orchestra, the Louisville Orchestra, Hartford Symphony Orchestra, Kalamazoo Symphony Orchestra, New Haven Symphony, Greensboro Symphony, New West Symphony, Sinfónica de Oaxaca, and the Orquesta Filarmónica de Boca del Rio.
 In 2016, Cabrera led the Chicago Symphony Orchestra in performances with Grammy Award-winning singer Lila Downs.
-He made his Carnegie Hall and Cal Performances debuts debut leading the world premiere and California premieres, respectively, of Mark Grey’s Ătash Sorushan.
-He made his San Francisco Symphony debut in April 2009 when he conducted the orchestra with 24 hours notice, in a program of Mozart's Symphony No. 38 and Overture to Le nozze di Figaro and Ravel's orchestration of Mussorgsky's Pictures at an Exhibition.
+He made his Carnegie Hall and Cal Performances debuts leading the world premiere and California premieres, respectively, of Mark Grey's Ătash Sorushan.
+He made his San Francisco Symphony debut in April 2009 when he conducted the orchestra with 24 hours notice.

-In 2009 Cabrera joined the San Francisco Symphony staff as the Resident Conductor and Wattis Foundation Music Director of the San Francisco Symphony Youth Orchestra.
+In 2009 Cabrera joined the San Francisco Symphony staff as the resident conductor and Wattis Foundation Music Director of the San Francisco Symphony Youth Orchestra.
 In December of that year he also made his debut with the San Francisco Ballet, conducting The Nutcracker and became one of a handful of conductors who have conducted performances for all three of San Francisco's major musical institutions.
 Cabrera frequently conducted the San Francisco Symphony in a variety of concerts, including all of the education and family concerts, reaching over 70,000 children throughout the Bay Area every year.
 He also led the San Francisco Symphony Chorus with Paul Jacobs on organ in the world premiere of Mason Bates’ Mass Transmission, subsequently conducting it in Carnegie Hall.
-During his seven seasons as Music Director of the San Francisco Symphony Youth Orchestra, Cabrera took the group on two European tours, winning an ASCAP Award for Adventurous Programming of American Music on Foreign Tours, and receiving critical acclaim for its live recording from the Berlin Philharmonie of Mahler's Symphony No. 1.
+During his seven seasons as music director of the San Francisco Symphony Youth Orchestra, Cabrera took the group on two European tours, winning an ASCAP Award for Adventurous Programming of American Music on Foreign Tours, and receiving critical acclaim for its live recording from the Berlin Philharmonie of Mahler's Symphony No. 1.

-In 2013, Cabrera was appointed music director of the California Symphony. reflects Cabrera’s commitment to diversity and education through the arts.

-From 2014 to 2024 Cabrera was music director of the Las Vegas Philharmonic.